-Fagin is the author of several poetry collections, including Complete Fragments (Cuneiform Press, 2012), I’ll Be Seeing You: Poems 1962–1976 (Full Court Press, 1978), Rhymes of a Jerk (Kulchur Foundation, 1974), and Parade of the Caterpillars (Angel Hair Books, 1968).
-In keeping with the collaborative spirit of the New York School, he wrote many of his works with other New York poets and artists, such as Bill Berkson, Jack Collom, Ron Padgett, and George Schneeman, among others.
+Fagin is the author of several poetry collections, including Complete Fragments (Cuneiform Press, 2012); I’ll Be Seeing You: Poems 1962–1976 (Full Court Press, 1978); Rhymes of a Jerk (Kulchur Foundation, 1974); and Parade of the Caterpillars (Angel Hair Books, 1968).
+In keeping with the collaborative spirit of the New York School, he wrote many of his works with other New York poets and artists, including Bill Berkson, Jack Collom, Ron Padgett, and George Schneeman.

 A teacher as well as a writer, Fagin taught at the Naropa Institute, where he directed the poetics program from 1982 to 1984.
 He also taught creative writing in New York public schools and at The New School.
 Fagin taught privately and lived in the East Village in New York City, where he had been based since 1968.
 He died on May 27, 2017.